Sunday, August 2, 2020

 3. Sitting on Top of the World

 Even when gathering the studio tracks from Goodbye, a non-album single track and a couple of outtakes, I found myself still not having enough songs for the studio sides.
-This is because despite Cream's live interpretations of songs that could run as long as 20 minutes or more, their studio tracks were often almost comically short.
+This is because, despite Cream's live interpretations of songs that could run as long as 20 minutes or more, their studio tracks were often almost comically short.
 So to fill out Sides A and B, I decided to raid Blind Faith's and Bruce's debut albums.

-Since Blind Faith included both Clapton and Baker, as well as Steve Winwood (who Clapton had earlier tried to bring into Cream to revitalize the band), the inclusion of a couple of their songs is not that far-fetched.
+Since Blind Faith included both Clapton and Baker, as well as Steve Winwood (whom Clapton had earlier tried to bring into Cream to revitalize the band), the inclusion of a couple of their songs is not that far-fetched.
 The two songs I chose from Blind Faith were Clapton's "Presence of the Lord" and Baker's "Do What You Like."

 From Bruce's Songs of a Sailor solo album, I picked two tracks that had originally been intended for Cream's Disraeli Gears album: "The Clearout" and "Weird of Hermiston."